zietas/aem-polyglot/README.md

 On the other hand Google Translate API enforces user to provide credit card data on the spot in orde to get the key.

+## Features

+1. Create new empty dictionaries with `create` command
+2. Sort dictionaries by node keys - will be very usefull in order to maintain conistent dictionaries
+3. Sorting in batch mode - whole directory
+4. Translate single dictionary to other language - currently only additon of missing entires is supported
+5. Translate in batch mode - whole directory

 ## Usage

+1. Get your own Yandex [Translate API key](http://tech.yandex.com/translate)
-1. `npm install -g aem-polyglot` - install the package
+2. `npm install -g aem-polyglot` - install the package

-## Usage

-TODO - mention something on how to prove Yandex API key
+3. `aem-polyglot --help` - for further options

 ## Development

+It's preatty simple and standard.

+1. `npm install` - to install
+2. `npm run lint` - to run eslint
+3. `npm test` - to run unit tests
+4. `npm run lcov-report` - coverage detailed report